-Editors note: This is a (surprise) follow up post from my previous post on gift giving where one of my suggestions was a gift card.
+Editors note: This is a (surprise) follow up from my previous post.
 I recommend reading that one first, but of course you’re welcome to simply read and enjoy this one also.

 On Guard Sir Mackay

 In my last post I laid out a case for putting some serious thought and consideration into your gift giving this year for Christmas and other occasions.
 Then, mostly for the ladies in your life, I made a short list of gifts I have that I think are great or are otherwise thoughtful enough to be worthy of a good gift.
 One of the items on that list was the recently invented and humble gift card.

 Serendipitously, Brett Mackay from the Art of Manliness has since published a great post about gift cards and why you should shirk the tradition of gift card buying this year and opt instead for something much more thoughtful and meaningful.
 This post is my humble response.

 First let me say this.
 Brett is a legend.
 His blog is legendary.
 His recent post on Gift cards is great.
 This is not a criticism of his post, it is a light hearted response, and a defense of my use of the gift card as a potentially good gift.

 First thing’s first.
 Brett and I clearly agree that gift giving is an art form.
 Whatever the occasion, gift giving is an important affair and no matter how close you are to the recipient, there is always some room for thoughtfulness.

 Just because it’s not always economical or appropriate to spend a lot on someone, doesn’t mean you can’t invest some care and thought into getting them a great gift.

 Sometimes though, no matter how good your intentions, you will be faced with buying a gift for someone you simply know nothing, or not enough about to get something you know will have the desired effect.
 This is something I’m sure even Brett would understand.